 The case of Land and Agricultural Development Bank of SA and Others v Parker 4 All SA 261 (SCA) is a landmark judgement in our Trust Law.
 This decision of the Supreme Court of Appeal has led to the generally accepted norm in South Africa that a family trust should always have an independent trustee.
 “Independent” meaning that the relevant trustee should neither be a beneficiary of the trust nor should he be related to any of the trustees or the beneficiaries.

-Why the need for an independent trustee?
+Why the need for the independent trustee?
 The Court made it clear that a trust should always have a separation of enjoyment and control of the trust assets.
 In other words, the persons controlling the trust assets (the trustees) should not be the same as the persons enjoying the trust assets (the beneficiaries).
 To ensure such separation, at least one trustee should be an independent outsider, such as an attorney, an auditor, a financial adviser or a trust company.

 The practice of the various Masters of the Court in South Africa also is that no new family trusts are registered by their offices without an independent trustee.